asuh/front-end-windows/readme.md

 Step One - Update the system!
 **Windows Key > Settings > Update & Security**

-Step Two - Turn on BitLocker (Windows 10 Pro and above) **Control Panel\System and Security\BitLocker Drive Encryption**
+Step Two - Turn on BitLocker for full disk encryption (read 2018/11 Addendum below before continuing) **Control Panel\System and Security\BitLocker Drive Encryption**

+Note: As of November 2018, it is recommended to disable hardware encryption and force Bitlocker to use Software Encryption because of [research that reveals vulnerabilities](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180028).

-Click on the text "Turn on BitLocker" to turn on and enable BitLocker.
-On a brand new machine or Windows 10 installation, it will take some time to fully encrypt the disk.
+In Bitlocker manage page, click on the text "Turn on BitLocker" to turn on and enable BitLocker and follow the recommendations for drive encryption.

 Alternatively, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded in the security community.